 - Individual: Provides all features available for adults, including $1 million in identity theft insurance, a cloud storage vault (1 GB), online and device security for up to 10 devices, removal from people search sites and spam lists, and more.

-- Couple: Provides all features available in the individual plan but doubles insurance premiums to $2 million ($1 million per adult), cloud storage increases to 2 GB, and online and device security increases to up to 20 devices.
+- Couple: Provides all features available in the individual plan, but doubles insurance premiums to $2 million ($1 million per adult), increases cloud storage to 2 GB, and increases online and device security to up to 20 devices.

 Aura offers a 14-day free trial with a 60-day money-back guarantee.
 To sign up for this trial, you’ll need to input a payment method, either a credit/debit card, Apple Pay, or PayPal.
 We love using services like Apple Pay and PayPal because they make canceling easier, but you can also use your card.